stevage/map-gl-utils/README.md

 map.U.addVector('mysource', 'https://example.com/tiles/{z}/{x}/{y}.pbf', { maxzoom: 13 });

 // There's also addRaster(), addRasterDem(), addImage(), addVideo()
+// Calling any of the add* functions simply updates the source definition if it exists already.

 // Automatically removes any layers using these sources.
 Not an error if sources don't exist. map.U.removeSource(['buildings', 'roads']);